chrissarmstrong/seeking-manifold/content/Experiment Ideas/Neural Cellular Automata.md

 You can imagine a scenario where there is a wake / sleep cycle in which the weights of the network are updated during sleep to account for the day's activities and observations.
 Then these weights form the basis of representations (in both space and time) that are subsequently used in the brain's world model.

-Finally, the NCAs are inherently generative.
+Finally, the NCA are inherently generative.
 As I discussed in [[Evaluating Representations from Self-Supervised Systems|this post]], I believe that generative capabilities are likely an intrinsic part of our brain.

 That's it for now; if you made it this far I hope you got something out of this!
 Hopefully more to come.